joshuamsalazar/bandstructureforgpaw/README.md

 * Copy the specific file's raw link from GitHub.
 On the top right corner you can see the option to open the file in raw mode.

-* Open it in raw mode and copy the URL
+* Open it in raw mode and copy the URL.

 * Now use curl command in command line to download the file: